OZZlE/Milestone-3-Cookbook/README.md

 John Doe is curious about the purpose of the site.
 He can read about the reason it was created on the home page.

 **User Story 2:**
 Jane Doe wants to browse the recipes.
-She can do that by clicking "recipes" in the nav bar.
+She can do that by clicking "View Recipes" in the nav bar.

 **User Story 3:**
 Jeff Doe wants to read more about a specific recipe.
 He can do that by clicking on its name in the recipes page.

 **User Story 4:**
 Jerry Doe wants to add new recipe.
-He can so by clicking the "Add a recipe" in the nav bar and filling out the following form.
+After signing up or logging in he can so by clicking the "Add a recipe" in the nav bar and filling out the following form.

 **User Story 5:**
 Jane Doe wants to edit an incorrect recipe.
-She can do so by clicking the "edit recipe" button in the specific recipe page and filling out the following form.
+After signing up or logging in she can do so by clicking the "edit recipe" button in the specific recipe page and filling out the following form.

 **User Story 6:**
 John Doe wants to delete a recipe.
-He can do so by clicking the "delete recipe" button in the specific recipe page and filling out the following form.
+After signing up or logging in he can do so by clicking the "delete recipe" button in the specific recipe page and filling out the following form.

 **User Story 7:**
-Jeff Doe wants to view the data about all of the recipes.
+Jeff Doe wants to view the data about all the recipes.
 He can do so by clicking on "Data" in the navbar.

 **User Story 8:**
 Jane Doe wants to login.
-She can do so by clicking on "login/Signup" in the navbar and filling out the following form.
+She can do so by clicking on "login" in the navbar and filling out the following form.

 **User Story 9:**
 John Doe wants to sign up.
-She can do so by clicking on "login/Signup" in the navbar and filling out the following form.
+She can do so by clicking on "Signup" in the navbar and filling out the following form.

 ### Features